BigBadWolfSecurity/SPAN/README.md

 sudo make DESTDIR=/usr/local PREFIX=/usr/local install
 ```

-Then following the instructions described above in the Installation section.
+After this, you should install setools 4.
+Then follow the instructions described above in the Installation section.

 # Getting Started